Evidence-based music therapy for meaningful change

 The Nest Music Therapy & Specialist Services

 The Nest is a face-to-face therapeutic service based in the Nelson/Tasman region.
 Located at the Nelson Centre of Musical Arts (NCMA) on Collingwood Street—directly opposite Kandy Korner—The Nest provides a welcoming, well-resourced environment for therapy and a safe and comfortable space for service users.
-With an adjoining waiting space and private entry area, The Nest can accommodate your family or organisations needs, while you wait in a comfortable waiting area with a cuppa.
+With an adjoining waiting space and private entry area, The Nest can accommodate your family or organisations needs, while you can take a break on a comfy couch in the NCMA foyer, or go for a walk and grab a coffee .

-The nest is run by Emma and runs face to face sessions between 9am-3pm on Tuesdays and Wednesdays - and it’s available throughout the holiday period.
+The Nest is run by Emma and runs face to face sessions between 9am and 5pm on Tuesdays and 9.00-3.00 Wednesdays - and it’s available throughout most term breaks.

 The Mobile Nest - Availability for term 2, 3 and 4, 2026